ssi-anik/repottern/readme.md

 Repottern is released under the MIT Licence.

 ## Bugs and Issues
-If you find any bugs and other issues, please open an issue and let me know.
+If you find any bug or other issues, please open an issue and let me know.
 Forks are always welcomed.